Stephkd123/ist-303-team-B/README.md

 - Conduct user testing to ensure usability and effectiveness.
 - Document implementation details and known issues.

-4. As a visitor, I want to receive real-time traffic and transit updates so that I can avoid delays.
-•	Estimated Time: 12 days
-5. As a visitor, I want to see the nearest public transport stations or ride-sharing pickup points so that I can easily access transport options.
+2. As a visitor, I want to see the nearest public transport stations or ride-sharing pickup points so that I can easily access transport options.
 •	Estimated Time: 8 days (Charlize Andaya)
 - Use GPS to find the user’s location.
 - Get data on public transport stations (bus, metro, train) and ride-sharing pickup points (Uber, Lyft) from APIs.